Yandex Cloud

 LIMIT 10;

-2. Optionally, check replication status and latency:
+2. Optionally, check the replication status and lag:

--- Checking replication status
+-- Checking the replication status

 SHOW SLAVE STATUS\G

--- Checking replication latency
+-- Checking the replication lag

 SELECT